devmachine1/nvim-config/README.md

 nvim +PackerSync
 ```

 Now it should work.
-Open an Issue if you have any.
+Open an Issue if you have any errors.